grocerycrud/documentation/2.x/getting_started/download.md

 ## Older Downloads

-If you are looking for Codeigniter 3 download page checkout the URL: <a href="https://www.grocerycrud.com/downloads">Grocery CRUD with Codeigniter 3</a>
+If you are looking for Codeigniter 3 download page checkout the URL: [Grocery CRUD with Codeigniter 3](/v1.x/downloads)